florianmilc/rtd-mkdocs/docs/setting_up/creating_rdt.md

   fail_on_warning: false
 ```

 1. This parameter adds additional requirements to the configuration.
-See [Adding Configuration Requirements](adding_reqs.md).
 2. This parameter adds the configuration file for the MkDocs.
-See [Creating MkDocs Configuration File](creating_mkd.md).

 For more details on configuring Read the Docs, see the [Configuration File](https://docs.readthedocs.io/en/stable/config-file/index.html) section in the Read the Docs documentation.